garengh4/create-react-app/README.md

 - Event listeners => functions that have code that runs when a specific thing happen

 Browsers are mandated to ALLOW event listeners for events.

+`script` tag in html is used to include JS code to run wherever in the HTML it is found.

+When JS instance starts running in the browser window, there are global vars available:
+- `window` => browser window object
+- `document` => entire html document object

+Frameworks like React, Angular, etc. use HJS to efficiently manage views in our frontend.
+The browser loads the page only once in the beginning, then all the view changes that happen are through JS => Single Page Application (SPA).
+Browsers do fetch http requestts but do not render directly.